ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-to-unsafe-or-not-to-unsafe.md

 Coding standards are a common requirement in safety-oriented development processes.
 They typically include both requirements and best practices to rein-in easy to misuse parts of the language.
 For example, a C language standard may say: "goto shall not be used to jump backwards or to create loops.".
 Similarly, in Rust, it's easy to imagine well intended limits being placed on the use of `unsafe`.
 However, given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could lead to serious problems.
 One area in particular where `unsafe` is absolutely necessary is interfacing to C libraries.

-# Rust Provability Rules vs Learning Complexity
+# Does the need for `unsafe` mean Rust is Still a Science Project?

-We can now understand at least some of the complexity of coming to grips with Rust programming as:
+We can now understand at least some of the complexity of using/learning Rust programming as:

   1. the need to adapt your design techniques to those that make the best of Rust's provability rules and the work arounds built into the Standard Library (thus far)
   2. distinguishing between cases that can be solved by judicious application of the standard library from cases that truly need `unsafe` will take experience.
 This is experience that will be hard won since the stdlib will be full of solutions to problems that you will initially not have experienced.
 This issue is at least mitigated by the helpful community.
-  3. the tension between "machine provable safety" enforced by the compiler at all times and other design qualities that are not enforced by the compiler but may at times be more important such as performance or development velocity
+  3. the tension between "machine provable memory safety" enforced by the compiler at all times and other design qualities that are not enforced by the compiler but may at times be more important such as performance or development velocity

-# Is Rust Still a Science Project?

 Blandy et al, elegantly explain Rust's provability vs functionality strategy in their book *Programming Rust* as follows: